⭐️ Can I exercise whilst pregnant?

 If you aren’t used to lifting weights then take caution and use light weights you can lift for 15-20 reps.

-Avoid lifting heavy weights above your head and switch to a seated position instead of standing for exercises such as shoulder presses if you need to.
+Avoid lifting heavy weights above your head and also be mindful of standing still for too long – switch to a seated position for upper body work if you need to.

 If weights are a struggle, then stick to bodyweight exercises.
 You’ll still get a good workout as there are loads of challenging bodyweight exercises out there.